VolodymyrSydorko/stx_bloc_base/README.md

 class MyNetworkFilterableCubit extends NetworkFilterableCubit<List<String>,
     bool, NetworkFilterableState<List<String>, bool>> {
   MyNetworkFilterableCubit()
-      // `NetworkFilterableState` contains a `data` field of type `T` and a `visibleData` that will be used to display the data in the UI based on the user's search query input and a `filter` field of type `F` that will be used to filter the data based on applied filter
+      // `NetworkFilterableState` contains a `data` field and a `visibleData` that will be used to display the data in the UI based on the user's search query input and a `filter` field that will be used to filter the data based on applied filter

       // Filter can be of any type, for example, `bool`, `int`, `String`, enum, etc.
       : super(const NetworkFilterableState(data: [], visibleData: []));